In a mixing bowl, add sugar and softened butter and stir until combined.

 2 ½ cups all-purpose flour, ¼ teaspoon baking soda, ¼ teaspoon baking powder, ½ teaspoon salt

 Preheat oven to 300°F and line several baking sheets* with parchment paper.
-Move oven rack to the second to lowest position.
+Move oven rack to the second-to-lowest position.

 Cut out tree cookie shapes and place on prepared baking sheet.